The Candy Witch (2020) by Becca Hirani

 That turns into plenty of fun once this one lets loose and decides to move away into more vicious encounters.
 Even though it’s nonlethal, the bathtub encounter with the blood in the water and the figure standing over him gets quite creepy, and the series of attacks throughout the rest of the film are just as good.
 The theme of using candy as killing tools is quite original as it manages to produce some inventive kills and attacks which is a rather novel time where characters are killed by being boiled alive in chocolate, getting their flesh ripped out using cookie cutters, stabbed with a pointed candy cane or stuffed with cotton candy.
 The last plus here is the fun investigation angle being employed here, where there’s a fun mystery about the true nature of the haunting and what’s going on in the family’s experiences, making for some enjoyable elements in the film.

 There are some issues with this one.
 Among its biggest factors is the completely underwhelming and barely noticeable main player in the film who doesn’t really do anything special to showcase his supposed abilities.
 Much is made about the gift he’s supposed to have, yet there’s very little evidence of that throughout here, settling instead for having him sense something is off yet nothing more happens, it’s dropped entirely to focus on the girlfriend who’s much more proactive and he comes off bland as a result.
-As well, the films’ obvious low-budget limitations shine through where the overall lack of gore in the kills, the weak effects and overall look of this one just screams low-budget indie.
+As well, the film’s obvious low-budget limitations shine through where the overall lack of gore in the kills, the weak effects, and the overall look of this one just screams low-budget indie.
 This might not be a true detriment to some but it’s enough to lower this one somewhat.

 Overview: ***/5

-While there are some minor issues which do hold this one down, for the most part, this one manages to have enough to like about it that it serves as a watchable enough genre effort.
+While there are some minor issues that do hold this one down, for the most part, this one manages to have enough to like about it that it serves as a watchable enough genre effort.
 Give this a look if you're a fan of these low-budget genre efforts or a fan of the creative crew while those who aren't into this type should be somewhat cautious here.

 Comments